netboxlabs/console-docs/docs/netbox-extensions/diode-plugin.md

     Store the API key strings in a safe place as they will be needed to configure the Diode server

-Run migrations to configure the plugin using the generated API keys:
+Run migrations to configure the plugin to use generated API keys:

 ```shell
 cd /opt/netbox/netbox